 Treat your family to a classic Italian pasta salad with this recipe.
 It takes less than 30 minutes to prepare:

 Yes, you can freeze pasta salad.
 Frozen pasta salad will last for 2-3 months in the freezer if stored properly.
 Here is how to do it: Make sure that your cooked pasta has cooled down before freezing.
-Then, store your pasta in a tightly sealed container or bag and put it inside your freezer.
+Then, keep your pasta in a tightly sealed container or bag and put it inside your freezer.
 To avoid freezer burn, make sure you push all of the air out while sealing tightly.
 Label with today’s date so that you know when this recipe was placed in the freezer (in case there are food safety concerns).